aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/affinity.md

 ip-10-42-10-177.us-east-2.compute.internal/10.42.10.177
 ```

-All looks good on the pod scheduling, but we can further verify by scalaing the `checkout-redis` pod again to see where a third pod will deploy
+All looks good on the pod scheduling, but we can further verify by scaling the `checkout-redis` pod again to see where a third pod will deploy
 ```bash
 $ kubectl scale --replicas=3 deployment/checkout --namespace checkout
 ```